 Young Real Art gallery was established two and a half years ago, and because you have been asking us how we work, we would like to invite you to a backstage tour.
-At Young Real Art the main focus is onquality and all our activities evolve from it: the artist selection,the...
+At Young Real Art the main focus is on quality and all our activities evolve from it: the artist...

-In the centre of Prague near the Old Town Square, the biggest Czech Art Fair called Art Prague took place from 15th to 20th March 2016.
-The Franz Kafka House, where it was held, had four floors of the best contemporary art ready to view.
+Near the Old Town Square in Prague, the biggest Czech Art Fair, Art Prague, took place from 15th to 20th March 2016.
+In Franz Kafka House, where it was held, there were four floors filled with the best, Czech contemporary art.
 Young Real Art didn't miss the...

 When Tatiana Kucharova Foundation - Beauty of Help asked Young Real Art for help with preparing an exhibition, Ladislav Machacek, Painter with the White Cane, it was accepted with enthusiasm.
 The Beauty of Help Foundation focuses on helping elderly...